signature-ip-ai/inoculator-user-guide/source/targetconfiguration.rst

 **Port Data Width** – Refers to the Data Width you will be assigned to the connected port.
 Available list will depend on what Bus Protocol was selected.

+**User Request Width** – This parameter is available in AHB or APB bus protocol.
+User can choose between 16 or 32 bits.

+**User Data Width** – This parameter is available in AHB or APB bus protocol.
+User can choose between 16 or 32 bits.

 **Max Outstanding Writes** – The number of allowed outstanding writes limited by the system’s architecture.

 **Max Outstanding Reads** – The number of allowed outstanding reads limited to help manage the bandwidth.

+**Out of Order Transaction** – Toggle button where user can enable or disable out of order transactions.
+This setting will only appear in AXI3 and AXI4-Full bus protocols.

 **Read Data Delay** – This setting is only available in ‘SRAM’ Bus Protocol.
 Time interval to set for a read request.
 User can choose either 1 or 2.

 **Channel** – This setting is only available in ‘SRAM’ Bus Protocol.
 User can choose either 1RW (1 Read/Write) or 1R1W (1 Read 1 Write).

 .. image:: images/target-timing.png
   :alt: target-timing